GK Questions and Answers on Plantation Crops in India

 Explanation: India is one of the largest producers of tea in the world.
 Approximately 52% of the total tea produced in India comes from the state of Assam.
-West Bengal comes at the second position in the list of tea producing states.
-Tamil Nadu comes at the third place in the list of tea producing states.
+West Bengal comes at the second position in the list of tea-producing states.
+Tamil Nadu comes at third place in the list of tea-producing states.
 Hence, B is the correct option.

-2. Which of the following plantation crop produces in India more than its need?
+2. Which of the following plantation crop produces in India are produced in excess of its demand?

-Explanation: India is the second largest producer of tea in the world after China.
-India stands 4th position in term of export of tea.
+Explanation: India is the second-largest producer of tea in the world after China.
+India stands 4th position in terms of export of tea.
 Hence, A is the correct option.

-3. The Barak Valley of Assam is famous for cultivation of which crop:
+3. The Barak Valley of Assam is famous for the cultivation of which crop?